Siberian Husky

 Unique facts and fascinating details

-- Their eyes can be two different colors, a condition known as heterochromia.
+- Their eyes can be blue, brown, or one of each, a condition known as heterochromia.

 Frequently Asked Questions